 Expanding your collection

 A couple of upgrades have made collections bigger than ever—literally.
 For starters, the types of items you can add to your collection has grown steadily over the past year.
-In addition to stories, you can also add other ArcGIS apps like Insights pages, Survey123 forms, Living Atlas content, and images and PDFs that have been uploaded as ArcGIS content.
+In addition to stories, you can also add ArcGIS apps like Insights pages, Survey123 forms, Living Atlas content, and other ArcGIS Online items.
+But that’s not all: you can even add content from elsewhere on the web via URL, or upload image, video, and PDF files directly.

-Additionally, the number of items that it’s possible to place in a collection has doubled from 30 to 60.
+Furthermore, the number of items that it’s possible to place in a collection doubled from its original 30 up to 60.
 This makes collections a great way to house and promote content on a weekly basis over the course of a year, like a newsletter or a recurring status update or data tracking.
 As an example, the StoryMaps team uses a collection for our Weekly Waypoint.

 Enhancing your collection